 In offering encoded timestamps for a range of payment types, providing a digital log of payments and transfers in near real time will be crucial in the next stage of globalisation for the finance industry.
 It’s also the most prominent application for bitcoin currency, another financial service on the rise.

 4. Internet of Things (IoT) for contactless payments

 As our society becomes more digitally interconnected, IoT will simplify money transfers by providing the ease and convenience of process automation and the ability to transform basic technology into “smart” decision-making devices.
 Contactless payments based on IoT will enable faster payment processing and increased transparency on global payments.
 Plus, local and international governments will be able to easily track transactions in multiple currencies and markets.

 The growth of technology in globalisation helps accelerate future financial growth by enabling faster and more cost-efficient transactions.

 The future of globalisation in finance

-While the pandemic impacted globalisation and shifted the market landscape, data shows positive results in trade, capital flows, and digital transactions.
+Although the pandemic impacted globalisation and shifted the market landscape, data shows positive results in trade, capital flows, and digital transactions.
 In fact, those that embraced globalisation strategies and digitalisation, including driving diversification across domestic and foreign production, showed strong resilience amidst uncertainty.

-However, the future of globalisation will require business leaders to continue to address supply chain shortages, along with geopolitical tensions, dynamic global economy shifts, and cross-border investment flows.
+However, the future of globalisation will require business leaders to continue addressing supply chain shortages, along with geopolitical tensions, dynamic global economy shifts, and cross-border investment flows.
 Adding global-ready financial management software to optimise operations will set you up for success by decreasing risks, simplifying complex globalisation in finance challenges, and maximising your performance across markets.

 Preparing your business for globalisation with Dynamics 365 Finance